paramsen/noise/README_TEMPLATE.md

 #### Release

-There's a Gradle task that uploads to Bintray and generates the README.md from template.
+There's a Gradle task that generates the README.md from template and git tags the current commit with the version number.
+JitPack builds on push of the tag.

 Release steps are:

 1. Bump version in `noise/build.gradle`
 2. Run `./gradlew release` in project root (generates readme)
 3. Push generated readme changes to repo
+4. Wait for JitPack to build

 ## License
 Noise is licensed under the Apache 2.0.